What makes a good screening tree?

 Ligustrum japonicum (Privet tree)

-The Red Robins leaves emerge a glorious red contrasting with the trees existing greenfoliage.
+These leaves emerge a glorious red contrasting with the trees existing greenfoliage.
 Like the Ligustrum, clusters of tiny white flowers are born in late spring making the Photinia a real feature in a garden at this time of year.
-Also on 1.8-2m clear stems, this tree is an evergreen offering good all year

 Laurel hedges are seen regularly throughout the UK however rarely as stilted hedging which our trees can be used for.
 We have two varieties of Laurel available, the Prunus laurocerasus Novita and Prunus Caucasica – both with large glossy green leaves for an all year round cover.